 Interviews are a really important part of the Cambridge application process – applicants are invited to interview either in Cambridge or, for some international students, by phone.
 They are definitely and understandably nerve wracking but everybody who gets an offer will have had to go through them though and some people even end up almost enjoying them!
 The best way to approach interviews is as a chance to talk about a subject you love, but here are some things it’s good to know going into the process:

 – You may have between one and three interviews but most people have two, each lasting between 20 and 45 minutes.
 You will have been notified about any work you should have sent ahead to discuss or tests you may have to sit.

 – Interviews are predominantly academic and subject-related.
 Don’t worry about bizarre questions, interviewers aren’t trying to make you look stupid; they want to talk to you about the aspects of your subject you are interested in.

 – Don’t worry about what to wear really, be sensible (tracksuits bottoms might look a bit weird) but there’s not necessarily a need to wear a suit

 – Try and re-read your personal statement and the essays you have sent in before your interview and think about how you might explain what you wrote

 – Practice talking about your subject as often as possible, with teachers (especially ones that you are slightly scared of!), your family and really anyone who will listen to you!

 Got an offer?

 You’re a pre-fresher!
 Now all you’re waiting on are those all-important exam results.
-In the meantime, check out the Facebook group
+In the meantime, like the HUS JCR Facebook page

-the HUS have created for Homerton’s 2015 freshers.
+and keep an eye out for the Homerton College Offer Holder Facebook page!
 The best way to get a feel for what life is going to be like at Homerton is to check out the Freshers’ Guide – it has all the information you could want about living and studying in college, including an idea of what your Freshers’ Week is going to be like so you’re really prepared!
-To view the Fresher’s Guide for 2015 click here!
+The Tutorial Office will send this to you in due course!